junkdog/sift/README.md

 A tool to model and analyze the design of systems from java class files.

 ## Features
-- CLI tool to parse and interact with system models.
+- CLI tool for building and querying "system models" from parsed .class files.
-- Parses system models from existing classes using Instrumenter Pipelines.
+- System models consist of Entities and are produced by Instrumenter Pipelines.
-- Pipelines provide knowledge about technology stacks.
+- Instrumenter Pipelines provide knowledge about technology stacks for bytecode analysis.
 - Declarative DSL for additional, user-defined pipelines.
 - JSON serialization of pipelines for simpler reuse and sharing.